i’ve seen that catalyst does quotation-based pricing. can anyone explain how that works and what factors might influence the cost?

 Founder

 Depends entirely on your specific business needs and the scale at which you want to implement Catalyst.
 Since the pricing model is quotation-based, the costs can vary significantly based on several factors including the number of users, required features, and your organization's size.
-In general, with quotation-based pricing, you typically engage directly with Catalyst's sales team to discuss your requirements.
+Generally, with quotation-based pricing, you engage directly with Catalyst's sales team to discuss your requirements.
 They will assess your needs, consider your team size, and evaluate how many features you want to incorporate.
-For example, if you're a medium-sized business looking to leverage the full suite of customer success tools, you might anticipate a higher price point due to the comprehensive functionalities you’ll be utilizing.
-On the other hand, if you’re a large enterprise with a more extensive customer base, the pricing could also reflect the scale of engagement and support services you might require.
-This flexibility can be advantageous as it allows you to tailor the solution to your budget and specific requirements, but it also means you need to invest time into understanding what you truly need and negotiating the best terms.
+For example, if you're a medium-sized business looking to use the full suite of customer success tools, you might anticipate a higher price point due to the complete functionalities you'll be using.
+If you're a large enterprise with a more extensive customer base, the pricing could also reflect the scale of engagement and support services you might require.
+This flexibility allows you to design the solution to your budget and specific requirements, but it also means you need to invest time into understanding what you truly need and negotiating the best terms.
 Catalyst fits best for larger enterprises and medium businesses that can justify the investment with a clear strategy for customer engagement and retention.
-If your organization is smaller or in the early stages, the pricing model might lead to a more significant upfront cost than you’re ready to commit to.
-It’s wise to approach the quotation process well-prepared with a clear understanding of your goals, as this can help in getting a pricing structure that aligns with your budget.
-Consider gathering your team to outline your expectations before reaching out for a quote.
+If your organization is smaller or in the early stages, the pricing model might lead to a more significant upfront cost than you're ready to commit to.
+Approach the quotation process with a clear understanding of your goals, as this can help in getting a pricing structure that aligns with your budget.
+Gather your team to outline your expectations before reaching out for a quote.